roshan8/roshan8.github.io/_posts/2020-04-09-Migrating-all-the-github-projects.md

 Recently we had a requirement to migrate repos from one github organization to another.
 Since we had 100+ projects, manual migration would have taken some considerable amount of time.
 So we decided to automate the repos migration with some good old shell scripts!

 ---
+### Creating github token
+Open github [settings](https://github.com/settings/tokens) and create a new token.
+Your personal token will have access to your Org as well as personal projects.

 ### Clone all the repo's in your current Github Org.
 ```sh